TianlinZhang668/18222278799.github.io/_pages/about.md

 - **Program Committee**:

+  The 25th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2021)

+  The 8th IEEE International Conference on Data Science and Advanced Analytics (DSAA 2021)

   International Conference on Bioinformatics & Biomedicine 2020 （BIBM 2020）

   19th International Workshop on Data Mining in Bioinformatics In Conjunction with SIGKDD 2020 (BIOKDD 2020)

-  The 25th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2021)

   The 27th International Conference on Neural Information Processing (ICONIP 2020)